 3. Vanilla extract

 Not only is vanilla extract a sweet baking ingredient, it makes for an excellent aroma in your home.
-Dab a bit of vanilla on a light bulb to give off a sweet odor or cook two teaspoons in the oven for 20 minutes for an instant
+Dab a bit of vanilla on a light bulb to give off a sweet odor or cook two teaspoons in the oven for 20 minutes for

 Open-layout floor plans are especially trendy right now, and there’s a reason for that.